 *Free shipping availabe for all orders in the US*

-Coming June 2023!
 In the world of Junk Shop Window, nothing is quite what it seems.
-A visit to the Wordsworth Museum in Grasmere, England, results in a meeting with […]
+A visit to the Wordsworth Museum in Grasmere, England, results in a meeting with a telepathic dog. […]

 In Roman Roulette, Daria Vinci must investigate what at first seems a simple case of suicide and in so doing attracts the attention of her boss, the Questor of the Province of Rome.
 He wants her off the case.
 Why?
 Suddenly, Commissioner Daria Vinci must solve the murder in 36 hours, while risking her career and, possibly, her life.